matter-labs/era-watchdog/README.md

         - `FLOW_DEPOSIT_RETRY_INTERVAL` -- deposit retry interval in ms (default to 5 minutes)
         - `FLOW_DEPOSIT_RETRY_LIMIT` -- deposit retry limit (default to 3)
         - `FLOW_DEPOSIT_L2_TIMEOUT` -- timeout of l2 deposit confirmation in ms
+        - `FLOW_DEPOSIT_L1_GAS_PRICE_LIMIT_GWEI` -- gas price limit in gwei for l1 deposit transaction.
+If its exceeded in estimation the flow will skip
         - `MAX_LOGS_BLOCKS` -- max number of blocks in range of `eth_getLogs` request
     - deposit user flow: (observes onchain transaction and performs deposit if no transaction is detected for certain time)
         - `FLOW_DEPOSIT_USER_ENABLE` -- set to `1` to enable deposit user flow